 The heart pumps this oxygen-rich blood around the body to supply our muscles and cells.
 The pumping of blood generates blood pressure.

-When we measure blood pressure, we gauge two different types of pressure:
+Measures of blood pressure include two different types of pressure:

-- Systolic pressure - the blood pressure when the heart contracts, specifically the moment of maximum force of the contraction, which occurs when the left ventricle of the heart contracts.
+- Systolic pressure is the blood pressure when the heart contracts.
+It is measured at the moment of maximum force of the contraction, when the left ventricle of the heart contracts.

-- Diastolic pressure - the blood pressure between heartbeats, when the heart is resting and opening up, (dilating).
+- Diastolic pressure is the blood pressure measured between heartbeats, when the heart is resting and opening up, or dilating.

-Our levels of blood pressure can fluctuate by as much as 30 or 40 mmHg during the day.
-It will be at its lowest point when we are asleep or resting.
-When we are physically active, very stressed or anxious our blood pressure rises.
-It is important that blood pressure is taken under similar circumstances each time so that when the readings are compared they refer to the same state of physical activity.
+Levels of blood pressure can fluctuate by up to 30 or 40 mmHg during the day.
+Blood pressure is lowest while sleeping or resting.
+Physical activity, high levels of stress and anxiety causes blood pressure to rise.
+Blood pressure must be taken under similar circumstances each time, so that when the readings are compared, they refer to the same state of physical activity.